Information security: Security Goals

 For any information system to serve its purpose, the information must be available when it is needed.
 This means the computing systems used to store and process the information, the security controls used to protect it, and the communication channels used to access it must be functioning correctly.
-High availability systems aim to remain available at all times, preventing service disruptions due to power outages, hardware failures, and system upgrades.
-Ensuring availability also involves preventing denial-of-service attacks, such as a flood of incoming messages to the target system, essentially forcing it to shut down.
+Ensuring availability may also involve preventing denial-of-service attacks, such as a flood of incoming messages to the target system, essentially forcing it to shut down.